hrvojem/percona-server/doc/source/myrocks/variables.rst

   :vartype: Boolean
   :default: ``OFF``

-Specifies whether to use adaptive mutex which spins in user space before resorting to the kernel.
+Specifies whether to use adaptive mutex.
-Disabled by default.